1840 Natchez tornado: Event description

-Numerous other deaths may have occurred further along the path as the tornado struck rural portions of Concordia Parish, Louisiana as well.
-The Free Trader stated that "Reports have come in from plantations 20 miles distant in Louisiana, and the rage of the tempest was terrible.
+The tornado struck Concordia Parish, Louisiana first if the tornado was traveling northwest.
+The parish courthouse at Vidalia was flattened, killing Judge Keeton.
+P. M. Lapice owned a sugar plantation in the path of the storm, and "suffered immensely in his Arno plantation, below Vidalia.
+His negro quarters were all blown down, four or five negroes killed outright, about twenty dangerously, some of them mortally wounded, and thirty or forty more seriously injured.
+His plantation has resounded with groans since the storm.
+He estimates his loss at thirty thousand dollars".
+The Free Trader stated, "Reports have come in from plantations 20 miles distant in Louisiana, and the rage of the tempest was terrible.
 Hundreds of (slaves) killed, dwellings swept like chaff from their foundations, the forest uprooted, and the crops beaten down and destroyed.
 Never, never, never, was there such desolation and ruin."
+Henry Tooley reported that there were 74 injuries in the city of Natchez and 35 injuries on the River.